 As of July 2019, this exam is no longer a requirement to be eligible for EPP entry.

-Click “Start Test” below to take a free CASA practice test!
+Click “Start Test” above to take a free CASA practice test!

 CASA Practice Tests by Subject